top of page

 2018_KeepOaklandHoused_WebIcons_R1_finan

-BACS and CCEB provide emergency financial assistance and case management services to Oakland residents so that their housing is stabilized for the long-term.
+BACS is providing emergency financial assistance and care coordination services to Oakland and Contra Costa residents through the Keep People Housed program so that their housing is stabilized for the long-term.

 2018_KeepOaklandHoused_WebIcons_R1_legal